halftime/Data-Dumps/README.md

 # Belgium soft sportbooks, an overview

-**Shoutout to (one of) the most useless regulatory instutution(s) in Belgium!**

 The Gaming Commission (GC) was established by the Gambling Act of 7 May 1999.
 The GC is the official regulator of the gambling sector.

-**The GC is lobbied, and backdoor funded by the sportsbooks themselves.
-Even the NATIONAL LOTTERY is involved as they operate the sportsbook Scooore**

 ## scooore.be (NATIONAL LOTTERY owned)
 - Unibet copy
-- The first book to limit me.
-Just to get an idea how greedy these folks are
+- first book to limit me
 - very quick to limit bonus bets
 - low stake limits (approx 1/3 unibets' limits)
 - slow bank withdrawals